 Into this category, you can write down everything that distracts you and all the activities that just waste your precious time.
 Ask yourself the question: “What is wasting my time?” and “How can I make use of my time?”
 It can be amazingly powerful to know what is important to you in your life, but it is even more important to consciously know what activities steal your time.
 Some people don´t even notice that they spend a huge percentage of their leisure time with random activities that were chosen by habit, without even scrutinizing this behavior.

 4. Good habits vs. Bad habits.

-Everyone of us has habits; some of them might be helpful whereas others are not.
-I for myself discovered that I had the habit to turn on the TV or log into the internet as soon as I started to feel bored, which I found not really great.
-I don´t mind watching TV or surfing on the internet, if done with a purpose, but at that time I only did these things to get rid of my boredom.
+Every one of us has habits; some of them might be helpful whereas others are not.
+I for myself discovered that I had the habit of turning on the TV or logging into the internet as soon as I started to feel bored, which I found not really great.
+I don´t mind watching TV or surfing on the internet if done with a purpose, but at that time I only did these things to get rid of my boredom.
 Not a really good habit at all, especially as it was completely unfocused and without any kind of ulterior motive.
 It is really important to discover these habits, as we mostly perform them repeatedly and without scrutinizing them.

 5. Eliminate distractions and random activities

-A) When you discover activities, habits and hobbies that steal your time and are not important in your life you should actively try to stop performing these.
-Try to redirect your focus from all these unimportant activities towards those things that are important for you.
-Instead of turning on the TV once you feel bored you could also spend your time with the things that are really important for you, for example your friends and family.
+A) When you discover activities, habits, and hobbies that steal your time and are not important in your life you should actively try to stop performing these.
+Try to redirect your focus from all these unimportant activities towards those things that are important to you.
+Instead of turning on the TV once you feel bored you could also spend your time with the things that are really important for you, for example, your friends and family.

 6. Power sessions